Skip to content. | Skip to navigation

 - The problem of neural coding

-- Spike trains, point processes, and firing rate
+- Spike trains, firing rate, point processes, and generalized linear models

 - Statistical thinking in neuroscience